GoogleCloudPlatform/blueprints/catalog/gke/cluster/README.md

 # gke-cluster package

-GKE cluster with public masters and private nodes
+A GKE cluster with public masters and private nodes

 ## Setters